Autonomous Quantum Processing Unit: An Autonomous Thermal Computing Machine & its Physical Limitations: Technical Results

+We abbreviate the probability distribution for a single tick with $P[t]$, and $V_{M,a}$ is generated by applying the Hamiltonian $H_{M,a}$ for exactly the desired duration $\tau$ as in the main text. \end{restatable}

-evolved for some time $\tau_k.$ In this form, we see that approximately, the aQPU acts like a concatenation of mixed unitary channels on the target system, and we can prove the following Prop.~\ref{prop:clockchannel}: \clockchannel* \begin{proof} The result follows immediately by using the trick from Lemma~\ref{lemma:taylorapproxexpectation}.
-We provide the explicit prefactors up to the second order expansion beyond the Eq.~\eqref{eq:clockchannel_prop_eq}, and notice the following points: in Lemma~\ref{lemma:taylorapproxexpectation}, the mean of the distribution was assumed to be in the origin; by shifting both the random variable as well as the function $f$, we can generalize to $\langle T\rangle =\tau>0.$Our function $f$ is given by
+\begin{proof} The result follows immediately by using the trick from Lemma~\ref{lemma:taylorapproxexpectation}.
+We provide the explicit prefactors up to the second order expansion beyond the Eq.~\eqref{eq:clockchannel_prop_eq}, and notice the following points: in Lemma~\ref{lemma:taylorapproxexpectation}, the mean of the distribution was assumed to be in the origin; by shifting both the random variable as well as the function $f$, we can generalize to a non-zero mean $\tau>0$ of $P[t]$.
+Our function $f$ is given by

 and is naturally whole and the derivatives are nested commutators with the Hamiltonian such that we can generically bound

 Inserting this into Lemma~\ref{lemma:taylorapproxexpectation}, we find the following result: